 Columbia Gorge Waterfall Area

-If you’re not from the Pacific Northwest, you’ll want to be sure to start in Hood River and drive west on Interstate 84 until you see a sign directing you to Historic Oregon Highway 30 (can approach from Portland too).
+If you’re not from the Pacific Northwest, you’ll want to be sure to start in Hood River and drive west on Interstate 84 until you see a sign directing you to Historic Oregon Highway 30 (you can approach from Portland too).

 Most of the hikes in the Columbia Gorge waterfall area are kid friendly, but not all are.
 The prettiest spot you can’t really do with tiny kids: the Oneonta Gorge.
 This narrow cut through the cliffs is covered in moss and lichens and the hike is done IN the creek.
 It’s really fun and beautiful, but scaling slippery logs and huge boulders isn’t for everyone.

-It seems like Portland has tripled in popularity in the last ten years.
+It seems like Portland has tripled in popularity in the last fifteen years.
 It’s such a cool city and shopping is TAX-FREE!
 It’s tough to tell you what you have to check out in Portland beyond just saying “Go for walks and explore downtown and the neighborhoods.”
 Portland is all about being a city of neighborhoods.

 The Pearl District is loaded with cool shops and great food.
 If you want to get away from the walkable spots, drive or rail over to Northeast Portland.
 The vibe is still super cool/hip but with less tourists.
 From a Finnish spa day to cutting edge Laotian food, Northeast Portland sealed the deal for us on why the City of Roses is such a gem and worth at least a day’s stop on a West Coast road trip.
 The diversity is incredible with a food scene to match.

-Oregon Coast Lighthouses
+Part 5: Oregon Coast Beaches and Lighthouses

 Tip: the Cape Meares Light in Oceanside, Oregon is really easy to access and you can get really close to the lens.
 It’s a favorite of ours.